martinbudden/MaybeCube/README.md

 ## Customisations

+## EVA module printhead system

+In its default configuration the MaybeCube has a E3D V6 hotend with a Bowden extruder.
+However I've created adaptors so that the [EVA module printhead system](https://main.eva-3d.page) can be used.
+The EVA system supports a wide variety of hotends and extruders.
+More details on using the adaptors are [here](https://github.com/martinbudden/MaybeCube/tree/main/EVA).

 ### E3D tool changer

 While the MaybeCube was not specifically designed to use the E3D tool changer, it was designed with it in mind.
 That is, I tried to avoid any design decisions that would preclude the use of the tool changer.
 In particular the x-axis linear rail